faasm/faasm/README.md

 ## Submodules

-Faasm relies on WAVM which needs to be updated via a Git submodule (once after original checkout of this repo).
+Faasm relies on some submodule which may need to be updated or cloned

 ```
 # Update submodules
 git submodule update --remote --init
 ```

+If you want to make changes to submodules and push, you need to do the following:

+- Make the changes in the submodule
+- Change to the submodule directory, commit and push (as if it were a normal repo)
+- Run `git submodule update --remote --merge` in the root of this project
+- Commit and push the root repo

 ## Libraries